awsdocs/amazon-chime-administration-guide/doc_source/policies.md

 # Use the Policies Page<a name="policies"></a>

-The **Policies** page allows you to choose whether users in your organization are able to share control of their computer while in meetings\.
-Attendees in meetings hosted by your users receives an error message indicating that remote control is not available\.
+The **Policies** page allows you to choose whether users in your organization are able to grant shared control of their computer while in meetings\.
+Attendees who request shared control of your user’s computer receive an error message indicating that remote control isn't available\.